IBSF World Championships (bobsleigh and skeleton): IBSF World Championships overall medal count

-Overall

 Multiple medalists

 Boldface denotes active athletes and highest medal count among all athletes (including these who not included in these tables) per type.
 "Position" denotes position of bobsledder in a crew (P – bobsledder won all own medals as a pilot; B – bobsledder won all own medals as a brakeman / brakewoman and / or as a pusher; B/P – bobsledder won own medals firstly as a brakeman / brakewoman and / or as a pusher and then as a pilot).